sdvickers98/markdown-toc/README.md

 In other words, you don't want to skip from an h1 to h3 or h4, or skip from an h2 to h4.
 When going from a smaller header size to a larger one, this doesn't matter.

-Because of this, your first header should be an h1.
+Because of this, your first header should be an h1 unless you want the first entry in the ToC to be indented.

 Another note is that if you use the hash symbol for anything other than headers (such as comments in code blocks), this script will generate a ToC entry for those lines and you will need to manually remove them.